RaymanYYY/DE-101/Module-03/README.md

 Google Survey (Forms) link: https://forms.gle/PXikr9rfYUUfLHM6A The survey collected impressions about web-game, in the development of which i participated.
 I used 3-grades evaluation of several aspects of the gameplay.

-Link to the tableau Public visualization of the results: https://public.tableau.com/profile/romangailit#!/vizhome/PoWS_feedback/Dashboard1
+Link to the tableau Public viz: https://public.tableau.com/profile/romangailit#!/vizhome/PoWS_feedback/Feedback
 ## SuperStore viz
 Link: https://public.tableau.com/profile/romangailit#!/vizhome/SuperStore_16118385147320/Overview
 ## My CV viz